NVIDIA/workbench-example-agentic-rag/README.md

    $ nvwb open <project_name>
    ```

-5. Start **Jupyterlab** by
+5. Start **Chat** by

    ```
-   $ nvwb start jupyterlab
+   $ nvwb start chat
    ```

    * Specify the NVIDIA API Key and Tavily Search Key as project secrets.

-6. Navigate to the `code` directory of the project.
-Then, open your fine-tuning notebook and get started.
-Happy coding!
+6. A frontend user interface should automatically open in a new browser tab.
+Happy chatting!

 # License
 This NVIDIA AI Workbench example project is under the [Apache 2.0 License](https://github.com/NVIDIA/workbench-example-agentic-rag/blob/main/LICENSE.txt)